mjambon/ocaml-layer/README.md

 5. Run `make push` to upload the image.
 6. Use this image as a base image in your CI jobs.

+If you want to maintain multiple images, put the config files into `configs/` and run `make all`.
+This will use them instead of `config.sh`.

 Suggestions
 --